Avilgor/Bullet3D_Game/README.md

 # Objective

-The objective is to arrive to the Goal before you run out of time.(May change)
+The objective is to arrive to the Goal.
+Green blocks are checkpoints, you have to hit them.
+Purple blocks are dangerous, avoid them or you will have to respawn in the last checkpoint.

 # Controls

 Move:
 	-Arrow keys: Car movement (Forward,left,right and backwards).
 	-X: Card Brake.

 Others:
+	-Space: Respawn in checkpoint.
-	-R: Restart.
+	-R: Restart level.

 # Creators
 - https://github.com/Avilgor